Embraer 190, Brazil

 The aircraft have up to 555km (300nm) additional range; the range of the 190AR is 4,260km (2,300nm) and the 195AR is 3,890km (2,100nm).
 The development programme of AR versions began in June 1999 with a budget of $850m.

 Orders and deliveries

-Embraer received firm orders for more than 434 Embraer 190 aircraft and more than 180 have been delivered.
+As of 31 March 2014 Embraer received 586 firm orders and 163 options for Embraer 190 aircraft, and delivered 500 aircraft.
 Other customers include: Air Canada (45 plus 45 options), British Airways CityFlyer (seven), Copa Airlines of Panama (15 plus 15 options), TAME of Ecuador (one), Air France subsidiary Regional (six plus six options), Aerorepublica (five plus 20 options), HNA Group of China (50), US Airways (25 plus 32) Lufthansa (30), Virgin Blue (20), KLM Cityhopper (ten), NAS Air of Saudi Arabia (five plus five) and TACA of El Salvador (11 plus 15).